 4.2.
-Third parties involved in the action (including as soft in the party resources) 1399623 - 01/03/2019
+Third parties involved in the action (including es of third party resources)9/1399623 - 01/03/2019

 No third parties are involved in the SolBio-Rev project.

 Does the participant plan to subcontract certain tasks (please note that core tasks of the project should not be sub-contracted) No - Does the participant envisage that part of its work is performed by linked third parties No - Does the participant envisage the use of contributions in kind provided by third parties (Articles 11 and 12 of the General Model Grant Agreement) No -